awsdocs/amazon-guardduty-user-guide/doc_source/findings_suppression-rule.md

  After you create a suppression rule, new findings that match the criteria defined in the rule are automatically archived as long as the suppression rule is in place\.
 You can use an existing filter to create a suppression rule or create a suppression rule from a new filter you define\.
 You can configure suppression rules to suppress entire finding types, or define more granular filter criteria to suppress only specific instances of a particular finding type\.
 Your suppression rules can be edited at any time\.

-Suppressed findings are not sent to AWS Security Hub, Amazon S3 or CloudWatch Events, reducing finding noise level if you consume GuardDuty findings via Security Hub or a third\-party SIEM, alerting and ticketing applications\.
+Suppressed findings are not sent to AWS Security Hub, Amazon S3, Detective, or CloudWatch, reducing finding noise level if you consume GuardDuty findings via Security Hub, a third\-party SIEM, or other alerting and ticketing applications\.

 GuardDuty continues to generate findings even when they match your suppression rules, however, those findings are automatically marked as **archived**\.
 The archived finding is stored in GuardDuty for 90\-days and can be viewed at any time during that period\.
 You can view suppressed findings in the GuardDuty console by selecting **Archived** from the findings table, or through the GuardDuty API using the [ListFindings](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_ListFindings.html) API with a `findingCriteria` criterion of `service.archived` equal to true\.

+**Note**
+In a multi\-account environment only the GuardDuty administrator can create suppression rules\.

 ## Common use cases for suppression rules and examples<a name="guardduty_suppression-best-practices"></a>